 If you have more than one user on your Linux system, you might not want all of them to perform administrative tasks or mess up with private system settings.
-In that case, you can avoid giving administrative privileges on your Ubuntu system to those users.
+In that case, you can avoid giving administrative privileges on Ubuntu to those users.
 Unauthorized users can not install or uninstall software on your system and neither can they change key system settings and configurations.
 Even if you are away from your computer, any unauthorized user cannot perform these tasks as all of them require sudo rights and need to know the password for sudo.

 However, if by will you want to grant administrative rights to a user, this article is here for your help.

-In this article, we will describe how to make a user an Administrator through the Graphical User Interface and also explain what commands to use in the command line in order to add a user to the sudo (authorized) user group.
+In this article, I will describe how to make a user an Administrator through the Graphical User Interface and also explain what commands to use in the command line in order to add a user to the sudo (authorized) user group.

 We have run the commands and procedures mentioned in this article on an Ubuntu 20.04 and Ubuntu 22.04 system.